isaric/spacy-concordance/README.md

 SpaCy is the only dependency needed to run the script.
 The version used is written in the requirements.txt file located inside the project.
+The english language model needed for spaCy to tokenize the text needs to be installed separately.
+This can be done by executing the following command:

+    python -m spacy download en_core_web_sm